Exploring the potential energy surface of B4H42-: an exception of the Wade-Mingos rules

 Abstract

-An analysis of the potential energy surface of B4H42- which, according to Wade-Mingos rules should have a tetrahedral structure, is presented.
-Our results indicate that the global minimum has a planar diamond-like boron skeleton and that the nearest local minimum lies 7.8 kcal mol-1 above it.
+An analysis of the potential energy surface of B4H42? which, according to Wade-Mingos rules should have a tetrahedral structure, is presented.
+Our results indicate that the global minimum has a planar diamond-like boron skeleton and that the nearest local minimum lies 7.8 kcal mol?1 above it.
 This isomer corresponds to a Jahn-Teller distorted tetrahedral B4H4 structure as a result of the gain of two electrons.
-Furthermore, the analysis of the bonding pattern using the Adaptive Natural Density Partitioning method indicates a double sigma and pi delocalization providing high stability.
-These results show that B4H42- is an exception to the Wade-Mingos rules and open the door to future experimental characterization of this compound.
+Furthermore, the analysis of the bonding pattern using the Adaptive Natural Density Partitioning method indicates a double ? and ? delocalization providing high stability.
+These results show that B4H42? is an exception to the Wade-Mingos rules and open the door to future experimental characterization of this compound. © 2024 The Royal Society of Chemistry.

 Más información